superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 ### Send a confirmation SMS

-In a private communication system, when one user contacts another, he or she calls a virtual number from their phone.
+In a private communication system, when one user contacts another, the caller calls a virtual number from their phone.

 Send an SMS to notify each conversation participant of the virtual number they need to call: